Dr Claire Sinnema

 June 2009, Waipuna Hotel - Invited Addresses for the University of Auckland Centre for Educational Leadership Seminar Series: Leading the Curriculum" A Leadership and Teaching Framework for Improving Student Outcomes

-This EdD (Leadership) aims to develop scholarly practitioners as they become leaders who are self-reflective, ethical and knowledgeable as they lead improvement that serves diverse communities and learners in Aotearoa/New Zealand.
-The programme is aimed at practitioners in diverse educational settings including early childhood, primary, secondary, tertiary and inclusive education contexts.
+This aim of the EdD (Leadership) wsto develop scholarly practitioners as they become leaders who are self-reflective, ethical and knowledgeable as they lead improvement that serves diverse communities and learners in Aotearoa/New Zealand.
+The programme was aimed at practitioners in diverse educational settings including early childhood, primary, secondary, tertiary and inclusive education contexts.
 In the EdD (Leadership) student carry out research that is ethical, rigorous and focused on problems of practice in order to contribute to educational improvement, make an original contribution to knowledge and engage with and serve relevant communities of practice.

-This doctoral pathway is for those who aspire to use and conduct empirical research to build their own and others’ educational leadership capability.
-Our concept of leadership includes both formal and informal leadership roles and is thus inclusive of all educators whether or not they hold a formal leadership role.
-There are nine EdD candidates in this cohort.
+This doctoral pathway was for those who aspire to use and conduct empirical research to build their own and others’ educational leadership capability.
+Seven EdD candidates are currently enrolled in Part II of the programme.

 Areas of expertise